All Episodes

 Love that.

-But I've considered Jimmy Carter's post-presidency to be nearly as disastrous as his actual presidency with the coddling of tyrants, the uh uh the the excuse making for terrorists, this is completely unconstructive uh musings about the Middle East where uh where his biases are clear.
+But I've considered Jimmy Carter's post-presidency to be nearly as disastrous as his actual presidency with the coddling of tyrants, the excuse-making for terrorists, his completely unconstructive musings about the Middle East where his biases are clear.

-I'm very pro-Israel, but not because I'm either A Jewish or B prone to be uh a shill for Israel.
+I'm very pro-Israel, but not because I'm either A, Jewish or B, prone to be a shill for Israel.

 I know there are good guys in the Arab world.

-I've uh went to Jerusalem and you know a few years ago, did a week of shows out there, not like that equates you as if you're a native, but uh uh I've uh uh uh got an immediate faceful of how totally threatened Israel is by the countless people and uh filling countless square miles around that nation that seek that nation's violent eradication.
+Not like that educates you as if you're a native, but I've got an immediate faceful of how totally threatened Israel is by the countless people and filling countless square miles around that nation that seek that nation's violent eradication.

 Did I find absolutely peace-loving, decent, and wonderful Palestinians?